Polynomial Stability Test

 Description

-Block Polynomial Stability Test uses the Schur—Cohn algorithm to determine if all the roots of a polynomial are within the unit circle.
+Block Polynomial Stability Test uses the Schur—Cohn algorithm to determine whether all the roots of a polynomial are within the unit circle.

 This block is most often used to check the location of the poles of the denominator polynomial transfer function .